thycotic/alm-docs/5000-get-started/5100-provisioning/index.md

 For information about provisioning, reach out to your Thycotic contact.
 These pages do not describe provisioning, as it is a transparent process for Thycotic’s customers.

+After Thycotic provisions your organization, you will have access to ALM.

+* Ensure that nobody starts using ALM before you have completed all setup tasks.

+* Some tasks may require your IT staff to take part; coordinate with your IT providers before performing any of these tasks.

+## ALM Objects are Objects Forever

+A major part of getting started with ALM is creating the Groups, Roles, Users, and Workflow Templates that will work best for your organization.

+* Take time to plan your creation of these many objects, because ALM does not support deleting objects, only disabling them.
+A little advance planning at the outset will keep your ALM provision tidy for the long haul.

 ![Article End](../../alm-bug.png)